What is Kidney pain?

 Kidney pain, also known as renal pain, is discomfort felt around your kidneys.
 These two bean-shaped organs sit below your ribcage, one on each side of your spine.
 Kidney pain often signals an underlying issue within your urinary system.

-What is the cause of Kidney pain?
+What are the causes of Kidney pain?

 Several factors can lead to kidney pain: